syncfusion-content/angular-docs/angular/ReportViewer/Getting-Started.md

 ---
 title: Getting Started for Angular Syncfusion ReportViewer
-description: ReportViewer
+description: Learn here more about ReportViewer in Syncfusion Essential Angular ReportViewer Control, its elements, and more
 platform: Angular
 control: ReportViewer
 documentation: ug
 keywords: ejReportViewer, ReportViewer, js ReportViewer
 ---

-# Getting Started
+# Getting Started with Angular ReportViewer

 This section explains briefly about how to create a ReportViewer in your web application with Angular.